Red Currant Jelly is a classic jelly that we prepare from scratch every year during the months of June and July in Europe.

 Red Currants grow in cold climates on shrubs and are usually harvested in July.

-The red currants are usually turned into a sweet red currant syrup.
+The red currants are typically turned into a sweet red currant syrup.

 However, there is always enough red currants to prepare this organic red currant jelly recipe from scratch.